Vigorpush/git-speedup/README.md

 # git-speedup
-Speed up git bash on windows
+Speed up git bash on windows, also works on Mac machines.

+**Including improvement of speed of executing git status, git add, git pull, git push, ls, cd etc.**

 # Two Vesions
 ### Small projects ---- gitspeedup.sh
 #### Which disenable the ignoreStat, can use the ```bash git add ``` when we have some changed